munificent/journal/asset/post/2015-09-08-the-hardest-program-ive-ever-written.md

 That simplified a lot.

 <a id="7-note" href="#7" class="skull-note">7</a> When I added support for
-better indentation of nested functions, that broke the code that split source into separately splittable regions.
+better indentation of nested functions, I broke the code that handled dividing the source code into separate line-splittable regions.
 For a while, a single top-level statement would be split as a single unit, even if it contained nested functions with hundreds of lines of code.
-It was&hellip; not fast.
+It was... not fast.

 <a id="8-note" href="#8" class="skull-note">8</a> Ideally, the split information
 in a chunk would describe the split *before* the chunk's text.
 This would avoid